k2-fsa/sherpa/docs/source/onnx/pretrained_models/offline-paraformer/paraformer-models.rst

 It is fine-tuned on :ref:`sherpa_onnx_offline_paraformer_zh_2023_03_28_chinese` with 10k hours of ``Sichuanese`` (川渝方言) data.

-In the following, we describe how to use it.
+The sections below show how to use it.

 Huggingface space
 ^^^^^^^^^^^^^^^^^